All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Situations that warrant a complaint include receiving medication that appears contaminated, degraded, or improperly prepared, labeling errors on your medication, receiving the wrong medication or wrong dose, adverse reactions that may be related to medication quality rather than the active ingredient, and a pharmacy operating without proper licensing.

 To file a complaint, visit your state board of pharmacy's website and look for a complaint form.
 Most boards accept complaints online.
-You will need to provide your contact information, the pharmacy name and location, a description of the problem, any documentation you have (photos, labels, lot numbers), and the timeline of events.
+You'll need to provide your contact information, the pharmacy name and location, a description of the problem, any documentation you have (photos, labels, lot numbers), and the timeline of events.

 Your complaint triggers a review process.
 The board may contact you for additional information, investigate the pharmacy, or request that the pharmacy respond to the allegations.
 Depending on the findings, the board may take no action, issue a warning, impose fines, require corrective action, or take disciplinary action against the pharmacy's license.